jcheng31/DarkSkyApi/README.md

 class DayDataPoint {
     ... // similar DayDataPoint values

-    // Gets or sets a value representing the fractional part of the lunation number
+    // A value representing the fractional part of the lunation number
     // of the given day.
 Can be thought of as the "percentage complete" of the current
     // lunar month.
     public float MoonPhase;

-    // Gets or sets the maximum expected precipitation intensity. public float MaxPrecipitationIntensity;
+    // The maximum expected precipitation intensity.
+    public float MaxPrecipitationIntensity;

-    // Gets or sets the time at which the maximum expected precipitation intensity occurs. public DateTimeOffset MaxPrecipitationIntensityTime;
+    // The time at which the maximum expected precipitation intensity occurs. public DateTimeOffset MaxPrecipitationIntensityTime;

-    // Gets or sets the minimum (lowest) temperature for the day. public float MinTemperature;
+    // The minimum (lowest) temperature for the day. public float MinTemperature;

-    // Gets or sets the time at which the minimum (lowest) temperature occurs. public DateTimeOffset MinTemperatureTime;
+    // The time at which the minimum (lowest) temperature occurs. public DateTimeOffset MinTemperatureTime;

-    // Gets or sets the maximum (highest) temperature for the day. public float MaxTemperature;
+    // The maximum (highest) temperature for the day. public float MaxTemperature;

-    // Gets or sets the time at which the maximum (highest) temperature occurs. public DateTimeOffset MaxTemperatureTime;
+    // The time at which the maximum (highest) temperature occurs. public DateTimeOffset MaxTemperatureTime;

-    // Gets or sets the apparent ("feels like") minimum temperature. public float ApparentMinTemperature;
+    // The apparent ("feels like") minimum temperature. public float ApparentMinTemperature;

-    // Gets or sets the time at which the apparent minimum temperature occurs. public DateTimeOffset ApparentMinTemperatureTime;
+    // The time at which the apparent minimum temperature occurs. public DateTimeOffset ApparentMinTemperatureTime;

-    // Gets or sets the apparent ("feels like") maximum temperature. public float ApparentMaxTemperature;
+    // The apparent ("feels like") maximum temperature. public float ApparentMaxTemperature;

-    /// Gets or sets the time at which the apparent maximum temperature occurs. public DateTimeOffset ApparentMaxTemperatureTime;
+    // The time at which the apparent maximum temperature occurs. public DateTimeOffset ApparentMaxTemperatureTime;
 }
 ```